josefglatz/cropvariantsbuilder/README.md

 ### Name of the extension where the general configuration file lives

-The following option has to be set within the TYPO3 extension
+The following options must to be set within the TYPO3 extension
 configuration:

 ```